SDGforskning/sdg-strings/SDG13_query_action_WoS.md

   )
   AND
     (
-      ("national" OR "state" OR "federal" OR "domestic" OR "sectoral") NEAR/5
+      ("national*" OR "state" OR "federal" OR "domestic" OR "sectoral" OR "multi level" OR "multilevel") NEAR/5
-          ("program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "plan" OR "planning" OR "plans" OR "law$" OR "legislat*"
+          ("program$" OR "programme$" OR "strateg*" OR "framework$" OR "initiative$" OR "plan" OR "planning" OR "plans" OR "policy" OR "policies" OR "law$" OR "legislat*" OR "governance" OR "mandate$" )
     )
 )
-)
 OR
 TS=
 (
-  ("climate change$" NEAR/5 ("integrat*" OR "includ*" OR "inclus*" OR "mainstream*")) NEAR/15
   (
+    ("climate change$" OR "climate action" OR "climate adaptation" OR "climate mitigation" OR "climate resilience") NEAR/5 ("integrat*" OR "includ*" OR "inclus*" OR "mainstream*") )
+  NEAR/15
+      (
-        ("national*" OR "state" OR "federal" OR "domestic" OR "sectoral") NEAR/5
+        ("national*" OR "state" OR "federal" OR "domestic" OR "sectoral" OR "multi level" OR "multilevel") NEAR/5
-          ("program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "plan" OR "planning" OR "plans" OR "law$" OR "legislat*"
-          OR "nationally determined contribution$" OR "adaptation communication$" OR "monitoring and evaluation" OR "adaptation committee"
+            ("program$" OR "programme$" OR "strateg*" OR "framework$" OR "initiative$" OR "plan" OR "planning" OR "plans" OR "policy" OR "policies" OR "law$" OR "legislat*" OR "governance" OR "mandate$" OR "nationally determined contribution$" OR "adaptation communication$" OR "monitoring and evaluation" OR "adaptation committee"
             )
       )
 )
 ```